 Community Engagement (Internships, Service-Learning, Volunteering, etc.)Canberra offers on-campus employment opportunities.
 It is also very possible that students can find casual work on-campus or nearby.
 To view a list of opportunities, students should visit Career Services in the Student Centre soon after their arrival for the best chances.

 ProfileThe University of Canberra (UC) is a highly regarded regional university located in Australia’s capital city.
 With a current enrollment of approximately 10,000, UC is a vibrant campus, home to a close-knit community of local, interstate and international students.

 Lectures are held in purpose-designed, modern lecture theatres fully equipped with multi-media facilities.
 For each lecture, students attend a tutorial (small, interactive study group supervised by a tutor) where they discuss the lecture and receive personal assistance from teaching staff.

 Student welfare is a priority at UC, with facilities in place to assist students both academically and personally.
 The Students" Association also provides a wide range of social activities, clubs and societies to help students’ involvement in campus life.
 Study abroad students have a dedicated student advisor in the International Office.

-- Students will earn transfer credit from The University of Canberra.
+Students will earn transfer credit from University of Canberra.
 For all successfully completed courses, the credit hours, course title and course equivalency will be indicated on the UK transcript.
-Students must complete the coursework during this program according to the established guidelines by The University of Canberra.
-The grades earned will be important to progression in future academic endeavors, including graduate or professional school.
-However, the grades earned will NOT be indicated on the UK transcript.
-For more information visit the Education Abroad Academic Credit website.
+Students must complete the coursework during this program according to the established guidelines by University of Canberra.
+The grades earned will be important to progression in future academic endeavors, including graduate or professional school; however the grades earned will NOT be indicated on the UK transcript.
+For more information visit the UK Education Abroad Academic Credit website.